FREQUENTLY ASKED QUESTIONS…

 I am expecting twins.
 Can you help me plan a homebirth?

-YES!
-Emily is experienced with twins and absolutely loves supporting families with multiples in pregnancy, birth, and beyond!
+Yes!
+Emily is very experienced with twins and loves supporting families with multiples in pregnancy, birth, and beyond!
 In fact, she has even given birth to three sets of multiples herself.
-There are more visits and safety parameters placed to ensure you can plan an out of hospital birth with twins.
-Emily will happily and humbly guide you along the way!
+There are more visits and safety parameters in place to ensure that we are making wise and thoughtful decisions when planning an out of hospital birth with twins.

 Will you bring any pain med options to my birth?